numaproj/numaflow/docs/user-guide/reference/configuration/max-message-size.md

 ## Identify Oversized Messages

-Pipeline vertex pods expose `isb_jetstream_publish_size_bytes`, a histogram of the NATS publish body size after ISB compression and serialization.
-Unlike `forwarder_write_bytes_total`, it includes the protobuf envelope and NATS headers and also observes attempts that exceed `max_payload`.
-Use `isb_jetstream_message_too_large_total` to find exact limit violations.
+Pipeline vertex pods expose `isb_jetstream_message_too_large_total` for JetStream publish attempts that exceed the server-advertised `max_payload`.
+Labels identify the pipeline, vertex, replica, and partition.
+Vertex logs include a structured warning with the attempted publish size and the limit.

 ## Enable Compression